robinmacharg/Moneybox-iOS-Tech-Task/README_submission.md

 Files are documented to a level I think appropriate for the scale of the task.
 For this simple an app the spec. is a good source of truth and the functionality is self-evident.
 Files are split with `// MARK: - Section` dividers in a consistent way.
 Interesting code has additional comments to try and answer the "why?" questions future developers might have.

 The 5 minute lockout on submitting invalid credentials too many times was unexpected, and the project spec would benefit from mentioning this.
 I was much more careful testing login failures after that!

+Also worth noting that I've not given significant consideration to the session timeout.
+This was mainly due to time constraints - waiting for five minutes each time to test code was not deemed a good use of my time!
+Obviously some form of - possibly preemptive - invisible reasuthentication is needed if there's an authentication error; this implies some more central store for known-valid credentials although for this app a simpler mechanism local to the accounts page would suffice.
+I've avoided changing the provided Networking package.

+I've taken a best-guess at the correct fields in the Accounts API response.
+There's a common alphanumeric ID in common between the `ProductResponse`s `Account`s but `ProductResponse` seemed to have all the info I needed.

 ## External dependencies